recourcefulcoder/VKCloneBackend/services/user/README.md

 And that's it for now.
 Yet It is not ruled out this section will expand with time.

 ## Testing
-Since tests may perform CRUD operations on a database, they need an isolated database for runtime.
+Since tests WILL perform CRUD operations on a database, they need an isolated database for runtime.
 This may be achieved in two ways - either manually via providing credentials for TEST database in .env file or via running tests in test Docker container (not supported currently)

 Once more
 > [!CAUTION]
-> DO NOT run tests on your production/development database, as they MOST DEFINITELY will
+> DO NOT run tests in your production/development environment, as they MOST DEFINITELY will
-> violate data in them.
-Take care of providing credentials for TEST database in .env file
+> violate data in **PostgreSQL** _and_ **Redis** databases.

-> when running tests manually
+There are two ways to actually launch testing:
+1. (_preferred_) by using Docker container for running application copy in test environment
+2. building test environment yourself (so-called "manually")

+Both are described below

 ### Word about test migration
 Test migration creates two test users: